Fixed-price contracts

 Open tool →Phase timeline, daily field notes, inspections, change orders, and weekly photo albums — every Golden client gets a private dashboard the day we sign.

-Every claim below is backed by signed contracts, public records, and verified client outcomes.
+Every claim below is backed by signed contracts, public records, and documented project outcomes.
 We publish numbers, not adjectives.

 We walk every lot before quoting and lock the number in writing.
 No allowances, no open-ended estimates, no surprise change orders mid-build.